eformsignen/eformsignen.github.io/help/chapter2.rst

 Company Brand
 ~~~~~~~~~~~~~~~~~

-You can replace the eformsign logo and symbol with your company logo and symbol by registering them in the **Company profile > Company brand** tab.
+You can replace the eformsign logo and symbol with your company logo and symbol by adding them in the **Company profile > Company brand** tab.

 .. note::